megzjudge/hexaco/README.md

 - **Scale text** (domain and facet descriptions, language list) lives in `scale-content.js`.
 - **Per-trait extras** — audio clips, referenced studies (with images), and personal notes are configured in the `HEX_TRAITS` array at the top of `layout.js`.
 Add an `audio`, `study`, or `note` field to any trait to render that block.
 - **Bell-curve behaviour** (population mean, standard deviation, resolution, animation) is set in `script.js`.

-## Deployment

-Pushing to the connected branch triggers a **Cloudflare Pages** deploy.
-There's no build command — Pages serves the static files as-is.

 ## Credits & attribution